martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

    1. [Static Site Generators](https://staticsitegenerators.net/) - Just a big list, not very helpful;
    1. [StaticGen](https://www.staticgen.com/) - A much better curated list, ranked by the projects' GitHub star counts.

 The main one that lept out was [Jekyll](http://jekyllrb.com/) as I'd heard of it before and GitHub uses it to generate GitHub pages sites.
 However not long afterwards I discovered that [Jekyll doesn't officially support Windows](http://jekyllrb.com/docs/windows/).
-I'm mainly a Windows guy, and even though I have an Ubuntu VM in Hyper-V on my laptop, I'd rather stick with the environment and tools I know, so I ruled it out of the running.
+I'm mainly a Windows guy, and even though I have an Ubuntu VM in Hyper-V on my laptop, I'd rather stick with the environment and tools I know.
+There are [guides for getting it to work on Windows](http://jekyll-windows.juthilo.com/), but as my heart wasn't set on Jekyll and I'd rather use something supported, so I ruled it out of the running.

 Cue some head-scratching, after which I did some further googling and found [this post by Scott Hanselman](http://www.hanselman.com/blog/RunningTheRubyMiddlemanStaticSiteGeneratorOnMicrosoftAzure.aspx).
 [Middleman](https://middlemanapp.com/) was in the second row on [StaticGen](https://www.staticgen.com/).
 Interesting...